-Klondike Park Campground Professional Review and Guide
+Klondike Park Campground Professional Guide

 "Klondike Park opened in 2004 on the site of the old Klondike Quarry.
 The quarry first opened in 1898, when the Tavern Rock Sand Company began crushing the park’s sandstone to extract silica for making glass.
 After the quarry closed in 1983, nothing was done with the land for nearly 20 years, allowing this 250-acre work-scarred landscape to return to its natural beauty.